 This webinar is hosted in collaboration with the Association for Rural and Small Libraries.

 Presented by: Mallory Pillard, Director, Carnegie Public Library, Trinidad, CO; and Sara Zettervall, Founder, Whole Person Librarianship, and Community Engagement Librarian, Hennepin County Library, MN

-- WebJunction list of Resources on Homelessness and Libraries (includes some info on social workers in libraries)
+- WebJunction's extensive collection of Resources on Homelessness and Libraries (includes some info on social workers in libraries)

 - Librarian talks issues surrounding homelessness at Council meeting, The Chronicle-News, Trinidad, CO.

 - PBS Story, Library social worker helps homeless seeking quiet refuge, 2015

 - National Low Income Housing Coalition, Out of Reach

 - City hosts conversation to address issues facing Trinidad like homelessness, addiction, The Chronicle-News, Trinidad, 12/19/17